 A Snapple bottled drink stuck in the vending machine

 The hotel had a lot of various problems as the building itself was decaying.
 And it wasn't getting any better after the pandemic as they weren't able to serve free breakfast anymore despite advertising that they still do elsewhere on booking sites.
 I still remembered the biggest issue within the building were the double elevators not working.

-That was the biggest complaint from guests and even the receptionists and housekeeping that worked there.
-However for the longest, the owner never came to check his property out.
-Around late month of May was when I received a landline phone call from front desk manager telling me that the hotel was closing down indefinitely.
+That was the main complaint from guests and even the receptionists and housekeeping that worked there.
+However, for the longest, the owner never came to check his property out.
+Around the late month of May was when I received a landline phone call from the front desk manager telling me that the hotel was closing down indefinitely.

 She told me that the owner decided to sell his property instead of reinvesting it to fix the overall problems the hotel had for years.
-The plan was to instead change it to a building for senior living.
+So the owner's plan was to change it to a building for senior living.